Natural Flu Prevention

-Keep it clean outside.
-Lathering up and washing your hands, as well as resisting the temptation to touch your face can help minimize cold and flu germs that make their way into your body.
+Wash your hands.
+Lathering up and washing your hands, as well as resisting the temptation to touch your face, can help minimize the prevalence of cold and flu germs that make their way into your body.

-Keep it clean inside.
-Minimize smoking, drinking alcohol and foods with a higher chemical load, like processed foods and refined sugars.
-This is the season to drink plenty of clean water, and choose higher quality organic, grass-fed meats and dairy, as well as organic produce when you can.
-We use the Environmental Working Group: to guide us on the “dirty dozen” – the high chemical load produce that behooves you to choose organic, and the “clean 15” – the produce that you can simply find the cheapest American-grown versions of, and be reasonably assured that they have a low chemical load.
+Keep your diet clean.
+Minimize smoking, drinking alcohol, and eating foods with a higher chemical load, like processed foods and refined sugars.
+Drink plenty of clean water, and choose higher quality organic, grass-fed meats and dairy, as well as organic produce when you can.
+The Environmental Working Group offers the Dirty Dozen list of produce that you should only buy organic, and the “Clean 15," produce that has a lower chemical load even when grown conventionally.

 Cultivate balanced bugs.
-Probiotics (literally pro-life) are found in fermented foods like high quality cow, goat, sheep and even soy or coconut yogurt, and sauerkraut, or tempeh (fermented soybeans) to name a few.
-Our gastrointestinal tract is populated with more bugs (bacterial cells) than other cells in the body combined, and these bacterial cells are central to immunity.
-So, balance your gut bugs this season by enjoying a serving of fermented foods most days.
-If fermented foods don’t top your list of favorites, a high quality probiotic supplement is a good stand-in.
+Probiotics (literally pro-life) are found in fermented foods like high quality cow, goat, sheep, and even soy or coconut yogurt, and in sauerkraut and tempeh (fermented soybeans).
+Our gastrointestinal tract is populated with more bugs (bacterial cells) than all the other cells in the body combined, and these bacterial cells are central to immunity.
+If fermented foods don’t top your list of favorites, a high-quality probiotic supplement is a good stand-in.
 If you have never used one and wonder if you are a good candidate, check with a licensed nutritionist.

 Move.
-Physical activity – even moderate activity like walking 30-60 minutes each day, has been shown to enhance immune health.
-Your yoga practice is an immune-enhancing multitasker, as it provides that moderate movement, and eases tension and stress.
+Physical activity, even moderate activity like walking 30-60 minutes each day, has been shown to enhance immune health.
+Your yoga practice is an immune-enhancing multitasker, as it provides moderate movement while also easing stress and increasing flexibility.

-Each of us has our unique genetic inheritance, a particular lifestyle we choose, and a way of eating that reflects what we like to eat, and who we are on the deepest of physical and emotional levels.
+Each of us has our a genetic inheritance, a particular lifestyle we choose, and a way of eating that reflects what we like to eat, and who we are on the deepest of physical and emotional levels.
 In my nearly 30 years of practice, I have seen many individuals transform their lives through modest changes in lifestyle practiced regularly over time.
-Anyone can make these changes, particularly if they have the support of a health professional – be that a licensed nutritionist, health coach or other qualified practitioner.
-From preventing the flu to minimizing the risk of cancer or other chronic disease – food and lifestyle are the most powerful tools we have.
+Anyone can make these changes, particularly if they have the support of a health professional—a licensed nutritionist, health coach, or other qualified practitioner.
+From preventing the flu to minimizing the risk of cancer or other chronic disease, food and lifestyle are the most powerful tools we have.